Chapter 10: Alkenes and Alkynes

 Figure 10.2f Electrophilic addition produces Markovnikov product & radical addition produces Anti-Markovnikov product

 The anti-Markovnikov product is obtained through a different mechanism, which is the radical mechanism.
-To initiate the radical mechanism, peroxide must be involved order to generate the radical in the initiation step of the mechanism.
+To initiate the radical mechanism, peroxide must be involved to generate the radical in the initiation step of the mechanism.
 The O-O bond of peroxide is weak (with a bond energy of about 150 kJ/mol), and it undergoes homolytic cleavage readily with heat to produce alkoxyl radicals.
 The peroxide therefore acts as a radical initiator by generating radicals, and the addition is called radical addition.
 The detailed radical addition mechanism of the above addition of HBr to 2-methylpropene is given here.

-Figure 10.2g Radical Addition Mechanism:
+Figure 10.2g Radical Addition Mechanism

 The initiation involves two steps for the radical addition mechanism.
-The alkoxyl radical generated in step 1 reacts with H-Br to generate the bromine radical, Br·, which reacts with alkene to initiate the chain reaction in the propagation steps.
+The alkoxyl radical generated in step 1 reacts with H-Br to generate the bromine radical, Br·, which reacts with an alkene to initiate the chain reaction in the propagation steps.
 It is shown clearly in the propagation steps that the order of the addition is reversed in radical addition compared to that of electrophilic addition.
 Specifically, the bromine radical (Br) is added to the double bond first followed by the abstraction of hydrogen atoms (H); therefore, the anti-Markovnikov product is produced as a result.

 One more note is that only HBr proceeds with radical addition in the presence of peroxide, not HCl or HI.